Pushplaybang/boundary/README.md

 * viewCount - tracks the number of items that are displayed, this is only updated once the data is ready allowing us to avoid any page flashes.

 Each is a reactive dictionary saving the count against the context provided.
 The Boundary template interacts with these, but should you need to interact with them directly you can use the standard get and set methods ie: `Boundary.viewCount.get(context)`.

+## ChangeLog
+* 0.0.5 - improved animation in of the loader template and loadmore button
+* 0.0.4 - explicitly set the subscription in the `.create` method
+* 0.0.3 - added default positioning CSS for the loader, updated the readme
+* 0.0.2 - added custom loader ability, and better html structure to the buttom and loader

 ## TODO
 * Improve API, and add an easy to use interface above the current API